klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 ```bash
 $ touch test.js
 ```
-You can see the `test.js` file is created in the working directory.
+You can see the `test.js` file created in the working directory.

 Write the following in test.js.
 ```javascript